calipho-sib/nextprot-docs/news/2020/12/09/New release with updated expression and interaction data.md

 The following new query has been added to illustrate the use of PSI-MI terms:
 1. [NXQ\_00287](../proteins/search?mode=advanced&queryId=NXQ_00287) **Proteins with interactions obtained from x-ray crystallography**

+The syntax of our queries has been improved so as to be compliant with more parsers thanks to the contribution of an external developer in our [GitHub](https://github.com/calipho-sib/) repository.